 GENCO College Scholarship: GENCO Federal Credit Union established this scholarship to recognize one of its members who is majoring in any of the business programs at Angelina College.
 The member must show outstanding academic merit and be a full-time student.
-Business majors who are GENCO members may apply to the Angelina College Scholarship Committee using an Angelina Scholarship application stamped by GENCO Federal Credit Union.
+Business majors who are GENCO members should upload proof of GENCO membership when they submit their AC Scholarship Application online.

 Mary K. Grum Scholarship: This scholarship was established by Clifford and Mary K. Grum to assist Stubblefield Learning Center graduates with tuition, fees, or books.
 Stubblefield Learning Center graduates apply to: Director, Stubblefield Learning Center.